at-the-vr/website/src/content/blog/dev-tooling-2024.md

 draft: false
 ---

-If you had asked me 10 years ago about Dev Tooling, My answer would be what's that.
+If you'd asked me 10 years ago about Dev Tooling, My answer would be what's that.
 Fast forward to 2024, it has became an important aspect of my Workflow.
 This BlogPost talks in what ways I have changed my mind around it.

 ### Quick Introduction

 Dev Tools short for Developer Tools can be described as utility based dependencies that aim to reduce manual work that undergoes during development phase.
 The whole point of them being is to assist developers with overall consistency in their Projects.
 Often times, these tools are integrated into the CI Pipeline to automate repetitive tasks and improve overall code quality.
 I will even argue this enforces collaboration among developers.

-If you are using any kind of software while coding your next project, its definitely a Dev Tool.
+Any software used while developing a project can be considered a Dev Tool.
 Does that makes Outlook a Dev Tool?
 No, its a distraction and you know it.
-Your IDE, the package manager, linter, formatter, build tools, debuggers, testing tools, Git itself can be summed up to a Dev Tool Platform for your use case.
+The IDE, package manager, linter, formatter, build tools, debuggers, testing tools, and Git itself can be collectively referred to as a Dev Tool Platform for a given use case..
 Going by that logic, my list is a never ending `extensions.json` but I digress.

 ### The Dynamic Duo